zifanzhou1024/LampCrusher2/REPORT.md

 - **`ui.js`:** Handles all user interface elements, including menus and HUD.
 - **`shaders.js`:** Defines the GLSL shader source code used in various render passes.

-### Rendering Pipeline

-The rendering pipeline follows these main steps:

-1. **G-Buffer Pass:** Render the scene into multiple textures to capture geometry, normals, and material properties.
-2. **Shadow Mapping:** Render the scene from the light’s point of view to create a depth map for shadows.
-3. **Lighting Pass:** Use the G-buffer and shadow map to compute physically based lighting using the Cook-Torrance BRDF model.
-4. **Post-Processing:** Apply tone mapping and TAA to enhance image quality and smooth temporal artifacts.
-5. **Blitting:** Copy the final processed image to the screen.

 ### Physics and Collision Handling

 - **Verlet Integration:** Actor positions are updated using a form of velocity verlet integration to simulate motion.
 - **OBB Collision Resolution:** The physics engine computes oriented bounding boxes for actors and resolves collisions based on minimum translation vectors (MTVs).
 - **Spring Forces:** Soft-body responses simulate letter deformation when the lamp lands on them, awarding points and adjusting health.

-### Special Effects

-- **Smoke Rendering:** A dedicated smoke shader simulates volumetric smoke using noise and fractal brownian motion (fbm).
-This effect is triggered upon events such as the lamp landing.
-- **Temporal Anti-Aliasing (TAA):** Motion vectors stored in the G-buffer are used to blend previous frames with the current frame, reducing aliasing.

 ---